 Because accelerated courses focus on the core skills & practical knowledge associated with an occupation, they can be completed in weeks instead of months because, and they almost always lead to some sort of industry recognized credential.

-With DRM International Learning Center, you can start a career in as little as 2 weeks instead of months or years.
+With DRM International Learning Center, you can start a career in as little as 2 weeks.

 - High school graduation rates: https://nces.ed.gov/programs/coe/pdf/coe_coi.pdf